DPS-Stream-Processing-Applications/beam-applications-java/scheduler/README.md

 Follow the steps below to apply the necessary roles, role bindings, service accounts, and cluster roles in your Kubernetes environment.

+Please make sure to create the statefun namespace before

 ### Step 1: Apply Role and RoleBinding for Default Namespace

 ```bash